-On September 2, 2005, NOAA Fisheries released the final rule designating critical habitat for the Puget Sound Chinook salmon ESU and other populations of federally protected salmon species in Washington, Oregon, and Idaho.
-All marine, estuarine, and river reaches accessible to Puget Sound Chinook salmon are designated as critical habitat, except for a number of watersheds, military lands, and tribal lands that are excluded.
-Estuarine and marine areas surrounding the Port lie within the designated critical habitat for Puget Sound Chinook salmon (Federal Register, Vol. 70, No. 170, pp. 52630-52858).
+On September 2, 2005, NOAA Fisheries released the final rule designating critical habitat for the Puget Sound Chinook Salmon ESU and other populations of federally protected salmon species in Washington, Oregon, and Idaho.
+All marine, estuarine, and river reaches accessible to Puget Sound Chinook Salmon are designated as critical habitat, save for a number of watersheds, military lands, and tribal lands that are excluded.
+Estuarine and marine areas surrounding the City lie within the designated critical habitat for Puget Sound Chinook Salmon (Federal Register, Vol. 70, No. 170, pp. 52630-52858).